UI5/mcp-server/resources/typescript_conversion_guidelines.md

 > *There are critical, non-obvious patterns for converting UI5 test code from JavaScript to TypeScript.
 Standard ES6 module/class conversions and renaming of files to `*.ts` also applies, like for regular application code and controls.*

+NOTE: The test code file related changes below (especially those for OPA tests) always apply when converting the tests to TypeScript, but the test setup and running (like in `testsuite.qunit.ts`) may depend on how exactly the tests are set up in the project.

+Test conversion should only happen once the rest of the application has been converted successfully.

 ### Explicit QUnit Import Required

 Unlike JavaScript where QUnit is often used as a global, TypeScript requires explicit import: